samwids/quran-video-maker-ffmpeg/README.md

 The tool uses a `config.json` file for default settings.
 You can override these via command-line options.

-Key rendering knobs inside `config.json` include `textHorizontalPadding` (fractional left/right padding reserved for both Arabic and translation lines), `arabicMaxWidthFraction`, and `translationMaxWidthFraction`.
-Together they control how aggressively long verses wrap before reaching the screen edge.
+Key rendering knobs inside `config.json` include `textHorizontalPadding` (fractional left/right padding reserved for both Arabic and translation lines), `textVerticalPadding` (top/bottom guard rails that keep subtitles from touching the screen edge), `arabicMaxWidthFraction`, and `translationMaxWidthFraction`.
+Together they control how aggressively long verses wrap before reaching the screen edge and how much breathing room you get when growth animations are enabled.
+If you use a translation font that cannot render ASCII digits or Latin characters cleanly, set `translationFallbackFontFamily` to the font the renderer should temporarily swap to for those glyph ranges.

 The `qualityProfile` block governs encoder defaults (preset, CRF, pixel format, bitrate).
 Three built-in profiles are available: